How to Check Car Bearings

 In case of drum brakes

 Always check your car bearings every time you check your car’s brakes.
 This will ensure that grease has not fouled or if it needs a refill.
 If it has fouled, the particles tend to act coarsely and wear away the connection that the bearings are intended to protect.
 This usually results in a loud noise while driving.
-In some but rare cases, the wheel may even come out lose.
+In some but rare cases, the wheel may even come out loose.
 If your car bearings look saturated with grease and other particles, you need to get them repacked as soon as possible.
+It's also a good idea to inspect the condition of the drum itself for any signs of wear or damage, which could affect the bearings.

 The process of checking the car bearings